 Best Hiking Trails on the Crystal Coast

-Traveling to the coast and spending time at the beach during the winter is the purest form of escape for many travelers here at the Crystal Coast.
+Traveling to the coast and spending time at the beach is the purest form of escape for many travelers here at the Crystal Coast.
 However, we’re more than just beautiful beaches.
 Why not consider taking a hike?
 2023 is the Year of the Trail here in North Carolina, the Great Trails State.
 We’re sharing some of the best hiking trails on the Crystal Coast.

 What is the 2023 NC Year of the Trail?